7 tips for hiring drivers amidst the shortage

 7. Offer additional training

 Logistics is a fast moving industry, constantly transforming thanks to digitalisation and technical advances.
 New trends, such as platooning, green logistics, big data and driverless cars are a source of concern for (prospective) professional drivers.
 What will the job look like in the future?
 Will there even be a need for professional drivers?
 These are just some of the questions the industry is asking.

 To soothe these fears, employers have to regularly provide employees with updates about the latest industry trends and offer relevant training opportunities.
-By giving their employees the option of acquiring further qualifications, employers prove that they value their road hauliers, which in turn has a positive effect on staff retention.
+By giving their employees the option of acquiring further qualifications, employers prove that they value their drivers, which in turn has a positive effect on staff retention.

 Not only that, employees with excellent qualifications are a great selling point for customers.
 They, too, have noticed that the industry is in flux, and are increasingly deciding to hire companies that are on top of the latest developments.